mfidino/mfidino.github.io/blog/_posts/2021-9-10-autologistic_multistate_occupancy.md

 \end{bmatrix}
  $$

 One important aspect to remember about TPMs is that one dimension of the matrix represents "from this state" and the other dimension represents "to that state".
 In our case, the rows are the former and the columns are the latter.
 Because of this, each row of our TPM sums to 1.
 For example, the probability of transitioning from state 3 to state 2 means we need to look for the element in row 3 ("from" state 3) and column 2 ("to" state 2), which is <span>$$\psi_{s,t}^{2|3}$$</span>.
 I've added the conditional probabilities (e.g,.
-2|3) on the 2nd and 3rd rows to remind you that we are including autologistic terms to help account for temporal dependence between time units.
+2\|3) on the 2nd and 3rd rows to remind you that we are including autologistic terms to help account for temporal dependence between time units.

-Before I break down how TPMs apply to autologistic occupancy models, however, I want to acknowledge that interpretting TPMs can be difficult!
-As such, I'm going to work through a simple example of a TPM, explain some important qualities that they may have, and introduce you to the `markovchain` package in `R`, which has some useful functions for dealing with TPMs.
+Before I break down how TPMs apply to autologistic occupancy models, however, I want to acknowledge that interpreting TPMs can be difficult!
+As such, I'm going to work through a simple example of a TPM, explain some important qualities that they have, and introduce you to the `markovchain` package in `R`, which has some useful functions for dealing with TPMs.

 ## The transition probability matrix.
 What it is and how to use it.